Lamkhaga pass, Auden’s col, Kinner Kailash Parikrama and Larsa our trek are few treks that are among flagship treks by Raacho Trekkers.

 Mostly done by pilgrims, it’s a difficult trek and there are no specific directions to follow, just a few stones kept on top of each other by former trekkers marks the path.

 There is no cellular connectivity here or any villages on the way, so unless you have a compass and a map, or a guide, you’re sure to get lost.
 It’s a non-touristy, difficult trek and the most difficult part is the climb up Charang La pass and ends at one of the most beautiful and remote places in Kinnaur – Chitkul village.
-Read experience of the trek in this blog.
+Read the trek log of Kinnaur Kailash Circuit here.
 Micah did the trek in September 2009.
-Read his experience here.
+Read his experience of the winter trek of Kinner Kailash of Kinnaur here.

 This route connects the Kinnaur valley to the Spiti Valley in Himachal Pradesh.
-It is one of the most less traversed route in the region.
+It is one of the most less traversed routes in the region.
 The pass lies at the head of the Lippa village near Kalpa.
 It descends to the Pin valley in Spiti.
-It is one of the most beautiful treks and is one of the most undiscovered trail.
-This is definitely one of the roads less travelled.
+It is one of the most beautiful treks and is one of the most undiscovered trails.
+This is definitely one of the roads less traveled.